pyOpenSci/handbook/community/events/sprints.md

 * help and support a project they care about
 * connect and build community

-pyOpenSci supports and empowers all of these motivations, with an emphasis on empowering contributors who are newer to contributing, while greatly benefiting from more experienced sprinters who can help move the organization forward.
+pyOpenSci supports and empowers all of the above motivations.
+We thrive on empowering new empowering contributors to make their first (or second) contributions!
+This impact aligns well with our mission.
+We also greatly benefit from more experienced sprinters who can help move the organization's infrastructure and needs forward.

+Sprints are always a win/win for pyOpenSci.

 ### pyOpenSci sprints are accessible